AustralianBioCommons/doc_guidelines/README.md

 You can use this repository as:

 1. A **base template** for a new GitHub repository.
 2. A **source of templates or ideas** that you can use in your existing repositories.

-> **If you use these guidelines, please cite this work :)**
->
-> Gustafsson, J., Davis, B., de la Pierre, M., Stott, A., Beecroft, S., Downton, M., Edwards, R., Chew, T., Samaha, G., & Al Bkhetan, Z. (2023).
-Australian BioCommons Documentation Guidelines (Version 1.5.0) [Computer software]

 ## Quick start guide (using repository as a template)